microsoft/DirectXShaderCompiler/docs/DXIL.rst

-INSTR.MINPRECISIONNOTPRECISE              Instructions marked precise may not refer to minprecision values INSTR.MIPLEVELFORGETDIMENSION             Use mip level on buffer when GetDimensions INSTR.MIPONUAVLOAD                        uav load don't support mipLevel/sampleIndex INSTR.NOIDIVBYZERO                        TODO - No signed integer division by zero INSTR.NOINDEFINITEACOS                    TODO - No indefinite arccosine INSTR.NOINDEFINITEASIN                    TODO - No indefinite arcsine INSTR.NOINDEFINITEDSXY                    TODO - No indefinite derivative calculation INSTR.NOINDEFINITELOG                     TODO - No indefinite logarithm INSTR.NOPTRCAST                           TODO - Cast between pointer types disallowed INSTR.NOREADINGUNINITIALIZED              Instructions should not read uninitialized value INSTR.NOUDIVBYZERO                        TODO - No unsigned integer division by zero INSTR.OFFSETONUAVLOAD                     uav load don't support offset INSTR.OLOAD                               DXIL intrinsic overload must be valid INSTR.ONLYONEALLOCCONSUME                 RWStructuredBuffers may increment or decrement their counters, but not both.
+INSTR.MINPRECISIONNOTPRECISE              Instructions marked precise may not refer to minprecision values INSTR.MIPLEVELFORGETDIMENSION             Use mip level on buffer when GetDimensions INSTR.MIPONUAVLOAD                        uav load don't support mipLevel/sampleIndex INSTR.NOIDIVBYZERO                        No signed integer division by zero INSTR.NOINDEFINITEACOS                    No indefinite arccosine INSTR.NOINDEFINITEASIN                    No indefinite arcsine INSTR.NOINDEFINITEDSXY                    No indefinite derivative calculation INSTR.NOINDEFINITELOG                     No indefinite logarithm INSTR.NOPTRCAST                           TODO - Cast between pointer types disallowed INSTR.NOREADINGUNINITIALIZED              Instructions should not read uninitialized value INSTR.NOUDIVBYZERO                        No unsigned integer division by zero INSTR.OFFSETONUAVLOAD                     uav load don't support offset INSTR.OLOAD                               DXIL intrinsic overload must be valid INSTR.ONLYONEALLOCCONSUME                 RWStructuredBuffers may increment or decrement their counters, but not both.